jordaninturrisi/Amazon_AWS_Research_Scientist_Challenge/README.md

 - **video_language**: language of the video, as selected by the user when they uploaded the video
 - **video_upload_date**: when the video was uploaded
 - **video_quality**: quality of the video.
 It can be [ 240p, 360p, 480p, 720p, 1080p]

+## Challenge 3: Understanding user and product interaction
+Amazon’s employee travel provider has asked you to review how users interact with their online travel website.
+They store their data in JSON files.
+Each row in these files lists all the different cities that have been searched for by a user within the same session (as well as some other info about the user).

+### Business Questions
+- There was a bug in the code and one country didn't get logged.
+Can you guess which country?
+How?
+- For each city, find the most likely city to be also searched for within the same session.
+- Travel sites are browsed by two kinds of users.
+Users who are actually planning a trip and users who just dream about a vacation.
+The first group obviously has a much higher purchasing intent.
+Users planning a trip often search for cities close to each other, while users who search for cities far away from each other are often just dreaming about a vacation (or a great work trip!).
+Based on this idea, come up with an algorithm that clusters sessions into two groups: high intent and low intent.

+### Data Details
+Table 1: city_search
+- **session_id**: session id.
+- **unix_timestamp**: unix timestamp of session start time
+- **cities**: the unique cities which were searched within the same session
+- **user**:
+  - user_id: the id of the user
+  - joining_date: when the user created the account
+  - country: where the user is based